Seranen/SFES/README.md

 # SFES

-Encryption and Decryption app.
+File encryption and decryption app.
 Code with GUI which allow you to encrypt and decrypt your file with key.

 Currently only supports AES algorithm, but with time I think add another type of encryption